nedthedev/nedthedev/README.md

 ## Hello! 👋
 I'm Ned!

-I'm a software developer who loves doing web development, Python scripting, and data analytics/visualizations.
+I'm a software developer and Linux nerd who loves working in Python, Bash, and JavaScript.

 You can find a bit more about me on my [website](https://nedthedev.com)!